confluentinc/ksqldb-recipes/docs/real-time-analytics/mainframe-offload/index.md

 Confluent enables you to combine data from mainframes with real-time data across the rest of your organization to increase the benefits of both.

 - Offload with Apache Kafka to keep a more modern data-store in real-time sync with the mainframe
-- Reduce overall operational expenses while providing a path for architectural modernization
+- Reduce overall operational expenses including Millions of Instructions Per Second (MIPS) costs, while providing a path for architectural modernization
 - Enable event-driven microservices and deliver to other systems such as data warehouses and search indexes

 ## Step by step